calaldees/teachingWorkshops/teacherEducation/_sessions.md

-KSQ 7: What does ‘inclusion’ really mean?
+SQ 7: What does ‘inclusion’ really mean?
 -----------------------------------------

 Understanding inclusion and the key strategies that create and hinder an inclusive classroom